-CAR 129 Color and Design I
+Color and Design I

-• 3 credits (1 lecture/4 laboratory) This course consists of lectures and critiques on color theory and design concepts and applications.
+This course consists of lectures and critiques on color theory and design concepts and applications.
 Class assignments emphasize creative problem solving techniques within specific limitations and specifications.
 Hue, value and chroma, the use of transparent and opaque color effects, textures, etc., are explored in relationship to design.